 Less pure than 18k gold.

 Composition: All gold and 25% other metals.
-This high gold content gives it the greatest richness and greatest depth of colour.
+This high gold content gives it the greatest richness and greatest depth of color.

 Price: Of the three, with the highest gold content, the most expensive.